-Let us denote the real wage in region i as $\omega_i \ (\equiv w_i/P_i)$ .
+Let us denote the real wage in region i as $\omega_i \ (\equiv w_i/P_i)$.
 A rise in the real wage has two opposite effects on the number of children per individual.
 Clearly, because children are superior goods, the rise in the real wage increases the number of children (income effect).
-The rise in the real wage, however, also increases the opportunity costs of having them, which reduces the number of children (substitution effect).
-If the elasticity of substitution between the composite differentiated goods and the number of children is larger than one (i.e., $\sigma > 1$ ), this latter effect is sufficiently large to outweigh the former, and thus, a rise in the real wage reduces the number of children.
-This can be checked easily by
+However, it also increases the opportunity costs of having them, which reduces the number of children (substitution effect).
+If the elasticity of substitution between the composite differentiated goods and the number of children, σ , is larger than one, this latter effect outweighs the former, and thus, a rise in the real wage reduces the number of children.